mattmezza/exit0/README.md

 ## Future Ideas

-- Adding support for sending input to commands via STDIN ⌨️.
+- Adding support for sending input to commands via `stdin` ⌨️.
 - More robust error handling in `when_running` for edge cases.

 ## 📄 License